The Difference You Seek: K-3 Primary Core Curriculum and Grade 2 – 12 Reading Intervention

 - The On-Site Read Right Reading Intervention Program for Grades 1 through 12 provides intensive training for your school staff (certificated teachers and non-certificated teaching assistants) over one full semester.
 We provide intensive training (seven weeks on-site) to the staff you select.
 As certified Read Right tutors and small-group instructors, your staff will be on-site experts in rapid reading improvement.

-- Read Right Online Tutoring for individual students and small groups (up to 3).
+- Read Right Small Group Online Tutoring for individual students and groups (up to 3).
 Let our highly trained Read Right tutors deliver individual and small group instruction for you!
 We welcome single and multiple groups as pilot a pilot project, so that you can see for yourself the power of Read Right methodology.

 Read Right Methods Address Reading Ability Where It Matters: The Neural Network Guiding the Process